-Paris has been the scene of so many movies over the years that our list can’t contain them all.
+Paris has been the scene of so many movies over the years that our list can't contain them all.
 There is everything from romance (mais naturellement!) to comedy and drama — wonderful to watch and get into the Paris mood!
-Each time I discover a new one, my heart jumps when I recognize beautiful old streets and scenes and I’m sure yours does too.
-From the romantic Amelié to the hilarious Something’s Gotta Give with Diane Keaton and Jack Nicholson, the last scenes from Sex and the City, or the action-packed Frantic, you’re bound to find a movie to put you in the Paris mood!
+Each time I discover a new one, my heart jumps when I recognize beautiful old streets and scenes and I'm sure yours does too.
+From the romantic Amelié to the hilarious Something's Gotta Give with Diane Keaton and Jack Nicholson, the last scenes from Sex and the City, or the action-packed Frantic, you're bound to enjoy many of these movies set in Paris.

 My first memorable Paris movie was watching Gene Kelly dance in An American in Paris … then seeing Funny Face with Fred Astaire and Audrey Hepburn.
 After watching them, I resolved to move to Paris one day.

 If you're staying in one of our beautiful Paris vacation rentals, you'll find flat-screen TVs and dual-standard DVD players, so you can bring your own movies from home or rent French ones nearby.
 It's always fun to see who is the first to recognize the landmarks and street scenes you've visited during your stay.

 Rififi (1955, Jean Servais, Robert Manuel) Four men band together to mastermind steal jewellery from a store in the Rue de Rivoli.

 Breathless (1960, Jean Senberg) A petty criminal kills a police officer and then tries to convince his girlfriend to flee with him to Italy.